flatsurf/e-antic/doc/manual/libeantic/index.md

 and follows the same naming conventions.

 The main focus of e-antic is on efficiency.
-For a more versatile C library for exact real numbers computations we recommand [Calcium](https://fredrikj.net/calcium/) by Fredrik Johansson.
+For a more versatile C library for exact real numbers computations we recommend [Calcium](https://fredrikj.net/calcium/) by Fredrik Johansson.

 The development of e-antic is coordinated on [github](https://github.com/flatsurf/e-antic).

 ## Installation

-The prefered way to install e-antic is to use your package manager (e.g.
+The preferred way to install e-antic is to use your package manager (e.g.
 `apt-get` on Debian or Ubuntu, `pacman` on Arch Linux, `brew` on MacOS, etc).
 See [repology for e-antic](https://repology.org/project/e-antic/packages).